How I Met Your Mother: Production

 The theme song is a portion of "Hey Beautiful" by The Solids, of which Bays and Thomas are members.
 Episodes from season 1 generally started with the opening credits.
 A cold opening has been used since season 2.
 Viewers then occasionally see Ted's children on a couch and hear him talking to them, telling the story of how he met their mother.
-Alternatively, scenes from previous episodes or shots of New York City with Ted narrating over the top are shown.
+Alternatively, scenes from previous episodes or shots of New York City are shown with Ted narrating over them.
 Thomas has stated that Future Ted is an unreliable narrator, since he is trying to tell a story that happened over 20 years earlier; this has been a plot point in several episodes including "The Goat", "Oh Honey", "How I Met Everyone Else", and "The Mermaid Theory".
 Nevertheless, Thomas has also emphasized maintaining a coherent and consistent universe and trying to avoid continuity errors, a problem he noticed in other shows.

 A scene relating to the identity of the mother, involving Ted's future children, was filmed in 2006 for the show's eventual series finale.
 This was done because the teenage actors portraying them would be adults by the time the final season was shot.

 During the 2007–2008 Writers Guild of America strike, How I Met Your Mother shut down production; when the strike ended, the show returned on March 17, 2008, with nine new episodes.
 The network announced a change in the timeslot to 8:30 pm ET/7:30 pm CT, flip-flopping from the summer schedule with The Big Bang Theory.
 CBS renewed the show for a fourth season on May 14, 2008, which premiered on September 22, 2008.

 In September 2008, Lifetime Television announced it had purchased the cable rerun rights to How I Met Your Mother at a rate of about $725,000 per episode.
 The four-year syndication contract stipulated that the studio deliver at least 110 half-hour episodes by 2010 and allowed for up to eight seasons of the show.
 At the end of the fourth season only 88 episodes had been produced, and a further 22 episodes were required, ensuring that there would be a fifth season.
 There also was a complication with the writing of the show because of actress Alyson Hannigan's absence due to her pregnancy; in response, the writers had to create episodes that did not include one of the five main characters.
 On May 19, 2009, the fifth-season renewal was announced.
 May 20, 2009, CBS announced that How I Met Your Mother would again be aired at 8 pm, leading into the new comedy Accidentally on Purpose.
 On January 12, 2010, the show aired its 100th episode, and CBS announced that the series would return for a sixth season.